anishLearnsToCode/hackerrank-data-structures/README.md

 and [Algorithms](https://www.hackerrank.com/domains/algorithms).

 The Data Structures Domain is further Divided into the following sub-domain.
-All problems in this domain have been solved with the Java programming language.
+All problems in this domain have been mainly solved with the Java programming language, but I am looking for contributors to add solutions in this repository in other languages as well and to that effect anyonne can create a pull request for any problem below in their favorite programming language.
+See [Contributing Guidelines](CONTRIBUTING.md) here.

 I have also solved other domains on HackerRank that can be viewed at: